Picrous Day

 Picrous Day was a festival celebrated by the tin miners of Cornwall on the First Thursday before Christmas.
-This is believed to be the feast of the discovery of tin by a man named Picrous whom miners in the East of Cornwall celebrated as the founder of their industry instead of St Piran.
+The Day commemorated the putative discovery of tin by a man named Picrous, whom miners in the East of Cornwall celebrated as the founder of tin mining instead of St Piran.

 Robert Hunt in his Popular Romances of the West of England states: